rileyL6122428/Anki_Clone/PRODUCTION_README.md

 the deck show history section.
 This is the only purpose of this table.
 Upon login, a request is made to the review controller that fetches all of the reviews for the front end *after* deleting all reviews from the table over a week old.

 All other stats are taken directly from a stored attribute on a flashcard/ deck instance, or are calculated indirectly through database queries followed by some data manipulation.

+*NOTE* All stats are derived from existing decks only.
+Deleting decks will modify stats accordingly.

 ###Deck Importing